linin-nin/linin-nin/README.md

 Welcome to my corner!
 Let's take a look about me:
 - 🌱 Currently pursuring a degree in Computer science
-- 🧨 Working on full stack web development, web designing and 3D interactive websites
+- 🧨 Working on full stack web development, web design and 3D interactive websites
+- 💥 Like to explore new things
 - 🤔 Looking for Freelance Opportunities

 ## 🌅 Stats